cyruscsc/ai-notes/Large Language Models/Hallucination/Hallucination Causes/Hallucination from Inference.md

 ## Over-confidence

 - Stems from an excessive focus on the partially generated content, often prioritizing fluency at the expense of faithfully adhering to the source context
-- Language models often exhibit a localized focus within their [[attention]] mechanisms, giving priority to nearby words and resulting in a notable deficit in context attention
+- Language models often exhibit a localized focus within their [[Attention]] mechanisms, giving priority to nearby words and resulting in a notable deficit in context attention

 ## Softmax bottleneck